 - Consider the patient population in your practice/system.
 What HCT skills and knowledge about health care services do they need to learn? - Review existing self-care skills assessments.
-Decide if you can use an existing self-care skills assessment, if you need to customize one, or if a new self-care skills assessment will need to be developed.

-- Got Transition's self-care skills assessment contains two motivational interviewing questions.
-Consider adding them to your selected self-care skills assessment: - How important is it to you to manage your own health care? - How confident do you feel about your ability to manage your own health care? - Have the young adult continue to complete the self-care skills assessment several times during the HCT process as part of routine preventive or chronic care. - Use the self-care skills assessment both as a discussion tool and to plan for HCT skills-building education. - It is important to note that self-care skills assessments do not predict HCT success.
+Decide if you can use an existing self-care skills assessment, if you need to customize one, or if a new self-care skills assessment will need to be developed. - Got Transition's self-care skills assessment contains two motivational interviewing questions.
+Consider adding them to your selected self-care skills assessment: - O How important is it to you to manage your own health care? - o How confident do you feel about your ability to manage your own health care? - Have the young adult continue to complete the self-care skills assessment several times during the first few years they are in your practice as part of routine preventive or chronic care. - Use the self-care skills assessment both as a discussion tool and to plan for HCT skills-building education. - It is important to note that self-care skills assessments do not predict HCT success.